mobiletoly/gobetter/README.md

 ### Usage

-Tool is very easy to use.
+Tool uses generation approach to create constructors with named arguments.
 First you have to add `go:generate` comment into a file with a structures you want to create  required parameters for, after that you can mark required fields with a special comment.
-E.g. this is how your data structure that you use to serialize/deserialize JSON is going to look like
+E.g. this is how your data structure to serialize/deserialize JSON is going to look like:

 ```
-//go:generate gobetter $GOFILE
+//go:generate gobetter -input $GOFILE
 package main

 type Person struct { //+gob:constructor